jessegrosjean/AutomergeStore/NSDocument.md

 #  NSDocument Notes

 By default this is "shoebox" style storage, files written to your application container.

-Question, how to integrate this with NSDocument if you would like to use that application model instead?
+Question: how to integrate this with NSDocument if you would like to use that application model instead?

+Thoughts:

 - Based of Workspace model (so N Automerge.Document with one special index document)
 - Not based on AutomergeStore, instead uses file wrapper storage